No novelty lighters

 Children playing with lighters cause a significant number of serious fire accidents, injuries and fatalities.

-The European Commission has the possibility to adopt a “decision” to address serious risks from certain products.
-It lead to the publication of Decision 2006/502/EC to ensure that only lighters which are child-resistant are placed on the market and to prohibit the placing on the market of novelty lighters.
+This lead to the publication of Decision 2006/502/EC to ensure that only lighters which are child-resistant are placed on the market and to the marketing of novelty lighters.
 Such decisions remain valid for maximum one year, but the validity of this first Decision in 2006 was extended every year until Decision (EU) 2016/575 set the end date on 11 May 2017.

-This does not mean that after May 2017 novelty lighters are no longer banned.
-The harmonised standard EN 13869:2016 addresses child-resistant and child safety requirements for lighters.
-Clause 4.3 of the standard states that “No lighter shall be a child-appealing lighter”.
-The definition of child-appealing lighters “includes, but is not limited to, lighters or their holders, the shape of which resembles cartoon characters, toys, guns, watches, telephones, musical instruments, vehicles, human body or parts of the human body, animals, food or beverages, or that play musical notes, or have flashing lights or moving objects or other entertaining features”.
+Where child-appealing includes, but is not limited to, lighters with a shape which resembles cartoon characters, toys, guns, watches, telephones, musical instruments, vehicles, human body (parts), animals, food or beverages, or that play musical notes, or have flashing lights or moving objects or other entertaining features.